Skip to content

 Cultural Exchange and New Friendships

 One of the most enriching aspects of my Hajj experience was meeting women from different nationalities.
 Hajj is a melting pot of cultures, and I had the privilege of connecting with fellow pilgrims from diverse backgrounds.
-We exchanged stories of our religious rituals, shared cultural taboos, and learned how each of us navigated these to fullfill our Hajj obligations.
+We exchanged stories of our religious rituals, shared cultural taboos, and learned how each of us navigated these to fulfil our Hajj obligations.

 For example, I met ladies from Egypt, Sudan, and Jordan, each bringing unique perspectives and traditions.
 We discussed how cultural practices influenced our ways of observing certain rituals, such as the specific prayers recited or the attire worn during the pilgrimage.
 These conversations broadened my understanding of the global Muslim community and fostered a sense of unity and sisterhood.